 Dynamic Range

+Summary and conclusions

+WP1-CTA in the UK has successfully completed all the milestones set out in the INFIERI programme.
+The MAPM-based CHEC instrument to which INFIERI staff contributed has been tested on telescope on two occasions, has recorded CTA’s first Cherenkov images and is now running stably, allowing remote operation.
+The SiPM-based camera design is complete and is now under construction.
+Testing of this camera is foreseen in the second half of 2017.

+An alternative readout system for the CTA SSTs has been developed and its functionality demonstrated.

 1.2.2 Achievements during the second Phase of INFIERI in WP1 for the SKA application

 During the second half of the INFIERI Network, the contribution to the Square Kilometre Array (SKA) project was focused on the intelligent signal processing of the Mid Frequency Aperture Array (MFAA) for SKA.
 This technology is proposed for the final version of SKA having the full square kilometre of collecting area (SKA Phase 2).
-With MFAA technology, SKA can achieve the goal of revolutionizing radio astronomy with all sky rapid surveys that will contribute to our understanding of fundamental physics, including the mystery of Dark Energy, and the ultra high- energy sources responsible for the Fast Radio Bursts.
+With MFAA technology, SKA can achieve the goal of revolutionizing radio astronomy with all-sky rapid surveys that will contribute to our understanding of fundamental physics, including the mystery of Dark Energy, and the ultra-high-energy sources responsible for Fast Radio Bursts.
 MFAA technology depends on a combination of integrated analogue electronics for beamforming and fast digital electronics for further image making using real time aperture synthesis techniques.

 The Aperture Array MID Consortium